dreamportdev/Osdev-Notes/GDT.md

 ### Segment Registers

-The various segment registers and their uses are outline below.
+The various segment registers and their uses are outlined below.
 There are some tricks to load a descriptor from the GDT into a segment register.
 They can't be mov'd into directly, so you'll need to use a scratch register to change their value.
 The cpu will also automatically reload segment registers on certain events (see the manual for these).

 To load any of the data registers, use the following:
 ```